towalink/bwinterface/README.md

 - **[MIT license](https://opensource.org/licenses/MIT)**
 - Copyright 2024 © <a href="https://github.com/towalink/bwinterface" target="_blank">Dirk Henrici</a>.
-- This project is not related with Bitwarden or Vaultwarden.
+- This project is not associated with Bitwarden or Vaultwarden.